gary0/awd-wpbootstrap/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-WPBootstrap Theme bundles the following third-party resources:
+AWD-WPBootstrap Theme bundles the following third-party resources:

 == Notes ==